 Future lapse risk only exists on insurance contracts of more than one month in length.
 The risk to the Solvency II capital position comes from a lack of future premiums in cases where contracts are not renewed.
-There is a small portion of the portfolio where contracts are 12 months in length at the reporting date.
-These contracts carry a lapse risk which will add to the Capital Requirement, however this is currently low whilst the number of annual contracts is low.
+The Company has a portfolio where contracts are 12 months in length at the reporting date.
+These contracts carry a lapse risk which will add to the Capital Requirement, however the risk is currently low given the product experience.